zilishen/documentation/content/nms/acm/getting-started/add-api-gateway.md

 1. Use SSH to connect and log in to each of the NGINX Plus data plane hosts that you want to add to the API Gateway cluster.
 1. Run the onboarding command as root using cURL to download, install, configure, and start the NGINX Agent package.

-   - Replace `{{nms-fqdn}}` in the example command with the FQDN or IP address of your ACM management plane host.
+   - Replace `{{nms-fqdn}}` in the example command with the FQDN or IP address of your API Connectivity Manager management plane host.
    - Make sure `-g {{clusterName}}` uses the name of your API Gateway cluster.

    ```bash